 The following is a single source reference document enumerating the Killeen City Council's Protocols, Rules of Order and Procedure, and Policies.
-The protocols and guidelines included in this reference document have been formally adopted by the City of Killeen City Council.
+The protocols and guidelines included in this reference document have been formally adopted by Council Resolution No.

 The Killeen City Council believes that effective municipal governance requires that individual Councilmembers adhere to a general set of principles when dealing with each other and the public.
 Furthermore, the City Council desires to conduct its meetings in a manner that is respectful, effective and efficient, while fostering an environment that is fair, open and responsive to the needs of the community.